BelfDev/uofg-itech-project/README.md

 10. Enjoy!

 ### Final notes
 The project can also be run by using your own `virtual environment tool` (such as Anaconda) or `pip`.
-In this case, you'll have to activate your virtual environment manually.
+In this case, you'll need to activate your virtual environment manually.